Republican Kevin McCarthy under fire after audio shows he discussed urging Trump to resign | Politics

 Congressman Kevin McCarthy, the top Republican in the U.S. House of Representatives, came under fire from some of his fellow party members, after an audio recording showed him saying that then-President Donald Trump should resign over the Jan.
 6, 2021, U.S. Capitol riot.
 The comments, which McCarthy had denied hours before the recording emerged, could undermine his widely known ambition to become House speaker next year if Republicans take control of the chamber in November's midterm elections, as expected.

-But as criticism of the House minority leader mounted on Twitter, the Washington Post reported that he and Trump had spoken by phone and that the Republican former president was not upset about the congressman's remarks, which could greatly mute the rank-and-file reaction among Trump supporters.
-The audio, recorded days after Trump supporters stormed the Capitol and delayed certification of Democrat Joe Biden's 2020 presidential election victory, depicts a conversation between McCarthy and Representative Liz Cheney, who was ousted from party leadership weeks later over her opposition to Trump.
+But as criticism of the House minority leader mounted on Twitter, the Washington Post reported that he and Trump had spoken by phone and that the Republican former president was not upset about McCarthy's remarks.
+That could significantly mute the rank-and-file reaction among Trump supporters.
+The audio -- recorded days after Trump supporters stormed the Capitol, delaying certification of Democrat Joe Biden's 2020 presidential election victory -- depicts a conversation between McCarthy and Representative Liz Cheney, who was ousted from party leadership weeks later over her opposition to Trump.

-McCarthy told Cheney he planned to call Trump to discuss a mechanism for invoking the 25th Amendment, under which then-Vice President Mike Pence and members of the Cabinet could have removed the Republican president from office.
+McCarthy told Cheney he planned to call Trump to discuss a mechanism for invoking the 25th Amendment, under which then-Vice President Mike Pence and Cabinet members could have removed the president from office.
 "The only discussion I would have with him is that I think this will pass, and it would be my recommendation you should resign," McCarthy says in the recording, released on cable news channel MSNBC late on Thursday.

-McCarthy's office did not respond to a query seeking comment on Friday.
-The first reference to his comments appeared earlier on Thursday in a New York Times article published as part of a forthcoming book by two Times reporters.
+In another audio tape, McCarthy told Republican lawmakers that Trump had admitted bearing some responsibility for the Jan.
+6 attack, according to CNN.
+McCarthy's office did not respond to requests for comment on Friday.
+A Trump spokesman also was not immediately available.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)